Perspective: Ultrafast Imaging of Molecular Dynamics Using Ultrafast Low-Frequency Lasers, X-ray Free Electron Laser and Electron Pulses

 For diffraction from gas phase molecules, the average of bimolecular diffraction $I_2$ vanishes due to randomly distributed molecules and the only detected signal is $I_1$.
-X-ray free electron laser can satisfy the high intensity requirement and push diffraction to the single-molecule limit.
-Ultrafast laser pulses shorter than the time scale of the radiation damage enable the room temperature "diffraction before destruction" technique for single molecule diffraction imaging~\cite{Barty13:ARPC64} and provide high temporal resolution to image dynamical processes of molecules with femtosecond resolution.
+X-ray free electron laser can satisfy the high intensity requirement and {generalize diffraction sample to noncrystalline cases and even single molecule limit~\cite{Starodub12:NC3,Kahra12:NP8}}.
+Ultrafast laser pulses shorter than the time scale of the radiation damage enable the room temperature "diffraction before destruction" technique for {isolated molecules of gas phase} diffraction imaging~\cite{Barty13:ARPC64} and provide high temporal resolution to image dynamical processes of molecules with femtosecond resolution.
 For strongly aligned 2,5-diiodo-benzonitrile molecule, the coherent x-ray diffraction pattern arising from the interference of two iodine atoms at both ends separating by 700 pm is observed using 2 keV (620 pm) XFEL~\cite{Kupper14:PRL112}.
 Although the first interference maximum is not recorded due to relative long wavelength, the distance of two iodine atoms can be derived from measured diffraction intensity by $\chi^2$ analysis with simulation results.
-A more precise result showing the first three maxima of iodine-iodine interference is obtained by increasing the photon energy to 9.5 keV~\cite{Kierspel20:084307}.
+A more precise result showing the first three maxima of iodine-iodine interference is obtained by increasing the photon energy to 9.5 keV~\cite{Kierspel20:084307}. { Ultrafast x-ray diffraction also provides wide application to molecular structural dynamics.
+The initially excited state of N-methyl morpholine can be identified as 3$p_z$ Rydberg state by determining the orientation of transition dipole moment from anisotropy of x-ray diffraction signals~\cite{Yong18:JPCL9}.
+Furthermore, its temporal evolution measured from x-ray scattering reflects vibrational coherent motion which persists for multiple vibrational periods~\cite{Stankus19:NC11}.
+During the ring-opening reaction of 1,3-cyclohexadiene (CHD), as a typical example of electrocyclic reactions, the evolving dynamics such as the change of distances between non-neighboring carbon atoms can be reflected by time-dependent x-ray diffraction intensity with 80 fs time scale~\cite{Minitti15:PRL114,Budarz16:JPB49}.}